meeDamian/meeDamian.github.io/_drafts/2015-11-02-messengers.md

 category: review
 ---

-This is a series of posts that highlights The Great and not-so-great parts of the IT industry.
+This is a series of posts that highlights _The Great_ and _The Not-So-Great_ parts of the IT industry.

 ### [Cool] <small>Facebook</small> [Messenger][fb_web] <small>[<i class="mdi mdi-google-play"></i>][fb_play] [<i class="mdi mdi-apple"></i>][fb_apple]</small>